This post may contain affiliate links. Please read myย privacy policy.

 - Chinese black vinegar – a tangy and slightly sweet condiment often used as a dipping sauce for dumplings.

-- Pork and shrimp.
-Go classic with ground pork and shrimp filling, mixed with Napa cabbage and scallions, like in my Pork Shrimp and Napa Cabbage Dumplings.
+- Pork and Shrimp: Go classic with a filling of ground pork and shrimp, mixed with Napa cabbage and scallions—just like in my Pork Shrimp and Napa Cabbage Dumplings.

-- Mushrooms.
-Use a mix of ground chicken and mushrooms, like shiitake or cremini, to add texture, flavor, and nutrition to your chicken dumplings.
+- Mushrooms: For added texture, flavor, and nutrition, try using a mix of ground chicken and mushrooms, like shiitake or cremini, in your chicken dumplings.

-- Dipping sauce.
-Create my potsticker sauce recipe by mixing black vinegar, soy sauce, chili oil, and sesame seeds together.
-You can also use store-bought ponzu sauce for gyoza.
+- Dipping Sauce: Whip up my Potstickers sauce by mixing black vinegar, soy sauce, chili oil, and sesame seeds.
+Or, for a quicker option, you can use store-bought ponzu sauce for gyoza!

 What Is The Best Way To Cook Dumplings

-Just about every culture has its own version of dumplings.
-From Korean mandu to Indian samosa, it’s amazing how such a simple concept of dough wrapped around a filling can come in so many different forms and flavors.
+Just about every culture has its own take on dumplings.
+From Korean Dumplings (Mandu) to Indian Samosas, it’s amazing how such a simple concept—dough wrapped around a filling—can take so many forms and flavors.

-Most restaurants serve dumplings steamed or fried.
-These methods are certainly easy and delicious, plus they are both quick and efficient ways to cook large batches at once.
+Most restaurants serve dumplings steamed or fried, which are both easy and delicious ways to cook them, plus great for making large batches quickly.

-But in this recipe, I did a two-step process of boiling and then pan-frying.
-It’s my favorite way to cook chicken dumplings because it has the best of both worlds—soft and juicy inside from boiling and crispy exterior from pan-frying.
+But in this recipe, I go for a two-step process of boiling and then pan-frying.
+It’s my favorite way to cook chicken dumplings because you get the best of both worlds—soft and juicy inside from boiling and a crispy exterior from pan-frying.

-And even if you’re using frozen versions like those from Costco Bibigo, Wei-Chuan, and Uniifood, you can still cook them this way to get the best texture!
+And if you’re using frozen dumplings like those from Costco Bibigo, Wei-Chuan, or Uniifood, you can still cook them this way for the best texture!

 How To Make Chinese Chicken Dumplings